yonatanzamir/Evolutionary-timetable-scheduling/README.md

 or iteration.
 In GA there are three basic operator which are selection, crossover and mutation.
 This three operator is applied to get the best results.
 The initialization of a population, the evaluation, and the genetic operator were implemented and controlled by using programming.
 The GA will assign course in what class, at what time and the instructor involved.
 Initial population is generated randomly.
-In the figure 1 below shows the genetic algorithm cycles.